Demographics of Chennai: Languages

-The fall in the Telugu-speaking population has been attributed to the mass migration of Telugu-speakers from the city upon the formation of Andhra State in 1953 while the decrease in the proportion of people who spoke English as their mother tongue has been attributed to the departure of most Europeans and Anglo-Indians for the United Kingdom following India's independence in 1947.
+In 1891, the percentage of people who spoke Tamil was 60.4%, followed by Telugu at 22.25%.
+Since then, the usage of Telugu in Chennai has dropped significantly, especially in the second half of the 1900s.
+This decrease has been attributed to the mass migration of Telugu-speakers from the city upon the formation of Andhra State in 1953.
+The decrease in the proportion of people who spoke English as their mother tongue has been attributed to the departure of most Europeans and Anglo-Indians for the United Kingdom following India's independence in 1947.
 Only a handful of Hindi speakers appear to have lived in Chennai in 1901 and they did not have a notable presence till the inauguration of the Republic of India in 1950.
 However, since 1950, their numbers have increased rapidly.